UMassIonTrappers/PyOpticL/README.md

 <!-- <img height="100" alt="PyOpticL_logo" src="https://github.com/user-attachments/assets/6abdeee1-0d27-4417-b13f-469ae00388c7" /> -->

-PyOpticL (Python Optics Layout) is a python library for code-to-CAD design of optical baseplates.
-Optics layout is along the beam path, so routing is automatic and dynamic as the layout changes.
-Baseplates are modular, enabling reuse in multiple subsystems which are also modular and can be combined into a full apparatus.
-We have demonstrated PyOpticL baseplates and lasers performing high fidelity trapped ion qubit gates (see our publication in the Journal [*Quantum*](https://quantum-journal.org/papers/q-2026-06-15-2135/))
+PyOpticL (Python Optics Layout) is a Python library for code-to-CAD design of optical systems using modular baseplates.
+It places optics along simulated beam paths, including branched beam paths, so routing is automatic and dynamic as optics are added or modified.
+Baseplates are designed to be easily machined or 3D printed and mounted on an optical table.
+Baseplates are easy to set up as aligning optics on the baseplate is like 'paint by numbers', with each optic having a pre-aligned mount.
+Baseplates are reusable building blocks that can be combined into modular subsystems.
+Subsystems are also reusable at various wavelengths such that they can be easily combined into many different experimental apparatuses.
+We have demonstrated PyOpticL baseplates and lasers performing high-fidelity trapped ion qubit operations (see our publication in the Journal Quantum).

 <img width="700" alt="banner" src="https://github.com/user-attachments/assets/725264e8-112d-42e8-a89b-91602258fd7d" />

 * [Getting Setup](#getting-setup)
 * [Quick start](https://github.com/UMassIonTrappers/PyOpticL/wiki/Quick-Start)